benknoble/benknoble.github.io/_posts/2018-07-08-til-bag-of-holding-everything.md

 _CoC_ takes its inspiration from Lovecraftian horror, an entire genre based on books by H. P. Lovecraft himself.
 Even the [Evil Dead][] film references the Necronomicon, an artifact that can be encountered in the game.
-Typical 'scenarios', run by the 'keeper', revolve around a mismatched team of unlikely investigators who steadily uncover a horrifying and insanity-inducing truth.
+Typical 'scenarios', run by the 'keeper,' revolve around a mismatched team of unlikely investigators who steadily uncover a horrifying and insanity-inducing truth.
 While runnable in any setting, the game is strongly designed for the 1920s.